-- Industry groups: Across the sector with organisations such as the Palm Oil Transparency Coalition (POTC), the Consumer Goods Forum (CGF), the Retail Soy Group (RSG), among others.
+- Industry groups across the sector, including the Palm Oil Transparency Coalition (POTC), the Consumer Goods Forum (CGF), and the Retail Soy Group (RSG).

-- Capacity building: We engage in the origin of raw materials of our products to create direct impact.
-Complementing certification and collaboration, we consider supporting projects or landscape approaches, which have the most impact and minimise deforestation.
+We engage in the origin of raw materials of our products to create direct impact, promote sustainable production, and support local farmers.
+We consider collaboration with partners on the ground to support projects or [landscape approaches], which have the most impact and minimise deforestation and conversion.

 Our CR Performance (2020)